hurtn/azure-data-factory/sqlmi-cdc/README.md

 ## High-level solution
 In this tutorial, you create a pipelines that performs the following operations:

-   1. Create a **lookup activity** to count the number of changed records in the Azure SQL Managed Instance CDC table and pass it to an IF Condition activity.
+   1. Create a **lookup activity** to count the number of changed records in the SQL Database CDC table and pass it to an IF Condition activity.
-   2. Create a **If Condition** to check whether there are changed records and if so invoke the copy activity
+   2. Create an **If Condition** to check whether there are changed records and if so, invoke the copy activity.
    3. Create a **copy activity** to copy the inserted/updated/deleted data between the CDC table to Azure Blob Storage.

 If you don't have an Azure subscription, create a [free](https://azure.microsoft.com/free/) account before you begin.